algorithmiaio/dev-center/_posts/basics/2016-03-10-all-about-bounties.md

 In order to incentivize algorithm developers to develop an algorithm that fulfills your bounty, you can pledge between $10 and $10,000 USD to the solution.
 Bounties offered with a monetary value are far more likely to interest algorithm developers.

 Pledging a bounty will start a 60-day countdown on your bounties page, and if your bounty is not fulfilled within those 60 days you will have the choice of either receiving a refund or renewing your bounty pledge.
 Algorithmia collects a 20% fee when you pledge a bounty.
 Bounties may be pledged in USD, Algorithmia credits, or both.

+When you pledge a monetary bounty, you will we see a charge for the amount pledged.
+We hold the money in escrow while the bounty is live.
+If no solution is found, you have the option to receive a full refund after 60 days or extend the bounty for more time.
+{: .notice-info }

+Find more details in the [Bounty Terms and Conditions](https://algorithmia.com/bounty_terms).

 ## The Bounty Review Process